Community-centered design

 • People with limited English proficiency, including newcomers to the United States

-• Members of the BiPOC (Black, Indigenous, and people of color) community
+• Members of the BIPOC (Black, Indigenous, and people of color) community

 • Veterans